The c-projective symmetry algebras of K\"ahler surfaces: Constant holomorphic sectional curvature

 \section{Constant holomorphic sectional curvature}

 Theorem~\ref{thm:CHSC} identifies those Kähler metrics in Fact~\ref{fct:metrics} that are of constant HSC.
 In the current section we prove this theorem.
-It should be noted that K\"ahler manifolds of constant HSC are well understood, e.g.~\cite{FKMR2010,BMMR2015,kruglikov_2016,CEMN2020}. \begin{fact} Let $g$ be a K\"ahler surface of constant HSC.
+It should be noted that K\"ahler manifolds of constant HSC are, as such, well understood, see for example~\cite{FKMR2010,BMMR2015,kruglikov_2016,CEMN2020}.
+The following fact is well-established. \begin{fact} Let $g$ be a K\"ahler surface metric ($n=2$) of constant HSC.
 Then the c-projective algebra of $g$ is (locally) isomorphic to that of the Fubini-Study metric outlined in Example~\ref{ex:fubini-study}. \end{fact}

 For higher dimensions, a similar statement holds true.
-An important property in the theory of c-projective K\"ahler structures is the degree of mobility.
-Without going into detail, the degree of mobility is the minimal number of linearly independent K\"ahler metrics needed to express any metric $\hat g$ c-projectively equivalent to a given metric $g$ from the structure.
+In the theory of c-projective K\"ahler structures, the degree of mobility is an important attribute: informally speaking, the degree of mobility is the minimal number of parameters needed to describe the c-projective class of a given K\"ahler metric $g$.
 Let $[g]$ be a c-projective K\"ahler structure.
 Then it can be shown that there is a minimal number $N$ such that $[g]$ is parametrised by $N$ linearly independent K\"ahler metrics $g_k$ ($1\leq k\leq N$) via

 This number $D([g])=N$ is called the degree of mobility of $[g]$.
 We also say that $g\in[g]$ has degree of mobility $D(g)=N$. \begin{lemma}[\cite{MD1978,MS1983,BMMR2015}] ~